shad0wta9/meshavatar/README.md

 ## Data Organization

 ### AvatarReX Dataset [[link]](https://github.com/lizhe00/AnimatableGaussians/blob/master/AVATARREX_DATASET.md)
 Directly download the dataset.
-If you want to reproduce the experimetns in the paper, please resize the images to `1024x750` first, due to the limited GPU Memory.
+If you want to reproduce the experiments in the paper, please resize the images to `1024x750` first, due to the limited GPU Memory.

 ### SyntheticHuman++ Dataset [[link]](https://github.com/zju3dv/animatable_nerf)
 Since our code only supports SMPL-X model, we have converted the parameters [here](https://drive.google.com/drive/folders/1DRlVlb618zVNfFm7bEgRbafUndJVnrB9?usp=sharing) (using [the official transfer model](https://github.com/vchoutas/smplx/tree/main/transfer_model)).